 Cash and cash equivalents include cash in hand, deposits held at call with banks, other short-term liquid investments with original maturities of three months or less, and bank overdrafts.
+Cash amounts placed on deposit for longer than three months are shown separately on the statement of financial position - these amounts totalled £450,000 as of 31 December 2024 (2023: fnil).
+These amounts are not subject to interest risk as the interest rate is fixed for the duration of the deposit.

 The Company is obligated to keep separate cash reserves in respect of certain future cashflows.
-This restricted cash balance, which is shown on the balance sheet within the "cash at bank" balance, amounts to £613,423 at the year end (2022: £618,016).
+This restricted cash balance, which is shown on the balance sheet within the "cash at bank" balance, amounts to £603,571 at the year end (2023: £613,423).
+Of this, £450,000 is cash placed on deposit.